-GIFs are a great way to express emotion.
-They’re usually short scenes from popular TV shows and movies, turned into short video snippets that express how we feel.
+GIFs are usually short scenes from popular TV shows and movies, turned into short video snippets.

 Feeling sad?
 There’s a GIF for that.